mgmiddelhoek/ParXCL/README.md

 # ParXCL

+ParX is a moddeling tool.
+With ParX you can:
+* Describe your model in a simple mathematical language.
+* Match your model against measured data.

+ParXCL is the legacy command line version of ParX, which is available as a Mac App.
+For more information please visit the [ParX support site](https://parx.middelhoek.com/index.html).

+## history

-The algorithms in ParX were developed as part of my Ph.D. thesis in April of 1992, as was their first implementation.
+The algorithms in ParX were developed as part of my [Ph.D. thesis in April of 1992](https://parx.middelhoek.com/assets/pdf/parx.pdf), as was their first implementation.

 ParX started life as a HP-UX command line tool.
 A Yacc and Lex parser provided the user interface.